 Fortunately, the #lang protocol provides a natural way to refer to languages in ways other than the rigid language syntax: by defining a language that implements its own nested protocol.
 We have already seen one example (in Using #lang s-exp): the s-exp language allows a programmer to specify a module language using the general module path syntax.
 Meanwhile, s-exp takes care of the reader-level responsibilities of a #lang language.

 Unlike racket, s-exp cannot be used as a module path with require.
 Although the syntax of language for #lang overlaps with the syntax of module paths, a language is not used directly as a module path.
-Instead, a language is suffixed with /lang/reader to obtain a module path, and the resulting module supplies read and read-syntax functions using a protocol that is similar to the one for #reader.
+Instead, a language obtains a module path by trying two locations: first, it looks for a reader submodule of the main module for language.
+If this is not a valid module path, then language is suffixed with /lang/reader.
+(If neither is a valid module path, an error is raised.)
+The resulting module supplies read and read-syntax functions using a protocol that is similar to the one for #reader.

 Reader Extensions introduces #reader.